 If you think beer and pigs in a blanket are the only decent football food, you have another think coming!

-As foodies, we have our gourmet Game Day requirements for good grub, and that means we’re stepping away from the keg and the chili bowl, and towards some more interesting finger food and, dare we say it, some wine!
+As food lovers, we have our gourmet Game Day requirements for good grub, and that means we’re stepping away from the chili bowl, and towards some more interesting finger food.

 I’m making Spinach Balls, which have been on the Thanksgiving menu at my friend Teri Carcano’s house ever since she got the recipe from a holiday guest decades ago.
-Isn’t that the way good recipes stay alive, passed from sticky hand to sticky hand, and these days from email to Facebook to text to Google+ to Pinterest and Instagram?
+Isn’t that the way good recipes stay alive, passed from sticky hand to sticky hand, and these days from email to Facebook to text to Pinterest and Instagram and TikTok?

 This recipe deserves to escape the confines of Thanksgiving, and have a long and happy life at other celebrations, because it is utterly delicious and addictive.
 I could make a meal out of these, and hey, they are chock full of greens, so maybe I should!